F. M. Abbott: Biography

-He settled in Mississippi after the American Civil War.
+He settled in Aberdeen, Mississippi after the American Civil War, and moved to a plantation on Clay County a year later.
 He served in appointed county supervisor.
+He served in the Mississippi State Senate from 1870 to 1874.
 His state senate seat was declared vacant because of prohibitions against holding two state offices.
+In 1878, he founded the town of Abbott, Mississippi, near his plantation.